foldvarid93/JBC_SolderingStation/README.md

 ### 4.2 PID control loop

+Just to give you a full overview to the PID, I will share my experiences with different methods.
+#### 4.2.1 Discrete PID

 ### 4.3 User Interface

 I used the free STemWin GUI library to give a simple graphic user interface for this project.
 As in my other projects also in this was used an inexpensive 240x320 pixel LCD module from ebay.
 To avoid problems I used my own low level driver for this Arduino typed LCD module.